 3 Justification

 Automation is a key ongoing topic for telco networks.
-In R17 SA5 has worked on eCOSLA while SA2 has created NWDAF assisted closed loops.
+3gpp has specified multiple features that provide or support closed loop automation, e.g. eCOSLA and 5GSON in R17 by SA5 and while SA2 has created NWDAF assisted closed loops.
 Having multiple closed loops and/or automation functions in a system is likely to result in conflicting actions in some cases, e.g. where multiple closed loops may react to the same issue and solve it in conflicting or sub-optimal manner.

 Conflicts include multiple aspects such as: